 The state response to violence in Cape Town has taken place at three levels: through city authorities, through the province, and through the national government.
-These responses have covered a whole range of approaches, from heavily securitised crack-downs and military deployments to community-engagement initiatives.
+These responses have covered a wide range of approaches, from heavily securitised crack-downs and military deployments to community-engagement initiatives.

 To date there has been little sustained progress in reducing violence.
-A Cure Violence-based public health programme trialled in one township has claimed some successes, but these claims are strongly disputed.
+A Cure Violence-based public health programme trialed in one township has claimed some successes, but these claims are strongly disputed.
 There has been no independent comparative evaluation of this programme or other interventions.
 With limited systematic analysis of violence reduction initiatives or coordination of cross-community efforts, politicians and communities have regularly called for robust military deployments to address gang-violence, a problem widely seen as driven by the drug trade.

 As in the other cities of this research project, the aim is twofold: 1) to better understand what drives violence in Cape Town, so that 2) better responses to it can be devised.
 My research does this both by bringing to bear lessons that can be learned from other contexts – for example from Rio’s own experience of security-centred interventions – and by providing extensive new findings based on original interviews with gang-members, community organisations, and various other stakeholders.